 Building History 3.0 is an online, game-based project that teaches kids about the World War II Japanese American incarceration camps.
-By doing activities ranging from exploring Minecraft to doing online research, kids, parents, and families can learn about what daily life was like for the people who were kept in the camps and why their stories are relevant today.
+By completing activities ranging from exploring Minecraft to doing independent online research, kids, parents, and families can learn about what daily life was like for the people who were kept in the camps and why their stories are relevant today.

 These are just a few questions that kids will answer as they explore Building History 3.0.
 The readings and videos will also help them to design their own virtual recreations of the incarceration camps using Minecraft.
 Encourage them to share their work with friends and family!